akyoto/gotravis/README.md

 # gotravis

-Go scripts for testing on Travis.
+Scripts for testing Go projects on Travis.

 ## Usage